root-project/web/manual/math/index.md

 ROOT provides algorithms for integration of one-dimensional functions, with several adaptive and non-adaptive methods and for integration of multi-dimensional function using an adaptive method or MonteCarlo Integration (GSLMCIntegrator).

-[ROOT::Math::VirtualIntegrator](https://root.cern/doc/master/classROOT_1_1Math_1_1VirtualIntegrator.html){:target="_blank"} defines the most basic functionality, this is, the common methods for the numerical integrator classes of one and multi dimensions.
+[ROOT::Math::VirtualIntegrator](https://root.cern/doc/master/classROOT_1_1Math_1_1VirtualIntegrator.html){:target="_blank"} defines the most basic functionality, this is, the common methods for the numerical integrator classes of one- and multi-dimensions.

 [ROOT::Math::VirtualIntegratorOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1VirtualIntegratorOneDim.html){:target="_blank"} is an abstract interface class for 1Dnumerical integration.
 This method must be implemented in concrete classes, so you must create the [ROOT::Math::IntegratorOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IntegratorOneDim.html){:target="_blank"} class for integrating one-dimensional functions.